1971 Alberta general election: Lead up to 1971

 Ernest C. Manning had resigned as Social Credit leader and premier in 1968 after 25 years in office, a year after leading the Socreds to their ninth consecutive majority government.
 His successor, Harry E. Strom, had been unable to revive a government increasingly seen as tired, complacent and old-fashioned.
 The Socreds had been in government for almost two generations, having won their first victory more than a decade before the discovery of Leduc No. 1, which led to a massive oil boom in Alberta.

 Though the legislature's mandate from the 1967 election was not due to expire until May 1972, five years after it started, convention in Canadian politics is for legislatures to be dissolved every four years or less.
 Accordingly, Strom resolved to call an election in 1971, sometime between May and September.
 He briefly considered a spring campaign, in the hopes that the planting season would have farmers feeling optimistic and therefore inclined to support the incumbent government.
 However, after concluding that farmers would not react well to going to the polls in the middle of planting or harvest season, Strom finally settled on August 30.

 The Progressive Conservatives, on the other hand, had significant momentum going into the 1971 election.
+They had been very active for an opposition party in a Westminster system, introducing 21 bills.
+In a Westminster system, a majority government can normally run roughshod over the legislature.

 Lougheed's Progressive Conservative caucus further grew from the "Original Six" with the election of Robert Dowling in the October 1969 Edson by-election, Bill Dickie, a long-time friend of Lougheed, crossing the floor from the Liberals to join his caucus in November 1969, and Banff-Cochrane independent representative Clarence Copithorne joining the party in April 1971.
-This growth saw the popular Lougheed-led Progressive Conservatives enter the August 1971 election with 10 incumbents.
+This growth saw the Lougheed-led Progressive Conservatives enter the August 1971 election with 10 incumbents.